Medically Reviewed byDr. Dhanushika Dilshani

 • 4

-Nasya Therapy (Systemic Vata Regulation)Administer 3–5 drops of warm Anu taila into each nostril daily in the morning.
-This classical Ayurvedic adjunct addresses the systemic Vata imbalance underlying capsular fibrosis, reducing referred pain to the neck and upper arm that frequently accompanies frozen shoulder.
+Nasya Therapy (Systemic Regulation)Administer 3–5 drops of warm Anu taila into each nostril daily in the morning.
+This classical therapy addresses the systemic Vata imbalance in the head and neck region, relieving referred neck tension.
+Nasya helps soothe the central nervous system, reducing the chronic pain response.

 🩺 Patient Spotlight

-The Patient: Nirmala, a 52-year-old diabetic teacher in Stage 2 frozen shoulder, with shoulder abduction limited to 45° and external rotation to 10°.
-She had experienced pain for 14 months.
+The Patient: Nirmala, a 52-year-old teacher in Stage 2 frozen shoulder, with shoulder abduction limited to 45° and external rotation to 10° due to severe stiffness.

-The Mistake: She had been receiving aggressive physiotherapy stretching for four months, which caused significant pain flares and no measurable range improvement.
+The Mistake: She had been receiving painful, aggressive range-of-motion stretching, which caused constant pain flares and worsened her neck tension.

-The Solution: Dr. Dilshani prescribed 12 weeks of Griva Basti (Mahanarayan taila) + Maitland Grade II-III glides 3x weekly, combined with daily Nasya therapy and a Kapha-reducing dietary protocol.
+The Solution: Dr. Dilshani prescribed 12 weeks of Skandha Basti with Mahanarayan taila, combined with daily Anu taila Nasya and a warm, Vata-pacifying diet.

 What You Should Not Do

-Featured image: Ayurvedic Griva Basti warm oil shoulder therapy in traditional clinical setting.
+Featured image: Ayurvedic Skandha Basti warm oil shoulder therapy in a traditional clinical setting.
 Created for AyurPhysio editorial use.

 DD